Jeffafuh/Personal-Projects/Pathfinding/Grid Pathfinding/README.md

+# Grid Pathfinding Demo
-An interactive demo on pathfinding algorithms on a grid.
+An interactive demo of pathfinding algorithms on a grid.

+## Running the Project
+This project was created in JCreator as a workspace using JDK 1.8.

+Either import the workspace in JCreator or compile all of the .java files together located in /src/.
 Once compiled, "pathFinder.java" contains the main method to be executed to run the program.

+## Description
 Once run, displays a grid of blank tiles.

 Left clicking (or drag left click) can be used to create "walls/obstacles" on the grid, indicated by a red tile.

 Right clicking can be used to set the start/end points for the pathfinding algorithms.

+### Buttons
 Displayed on the bottom are four buttons used to manipulate the grid.

 "CLEAR" empties the entire grid to a blank state and clears all marks.